Peugeot 5008 SUV - MPG, running costs & CO2

 Modern manufacturing techniques mean blending lightness with strength is now easier than ever, so despite being a big car, the Peugeot 5008 is pretty lithe and frugal.
 There are three engines to choose from, a petrol, diesel and mild-hybrid petrol, but unlike the smaller Peugeot 3008, there's no full hybrid or electric model to appeal to business drivers.
 It's also worth noting that despite the 5008's SUV stature, every version is front-wheel drive – this isn't a serious off-roader like the Land Rover Discovery Sport.

 Peugeot 5008 MPG & CO2

-All 5008s will cost £150 a year to tax.
-The car could conceivably reach and breach the £40,000 mark if you go for top-spec GT trim and add lots of options, though.
-If you’re one of the few people to configure a 5008 to be this expensive, add an extra £325 to your annual road-tax bill the first five times you tax it.
+All 5008s will cost the standard rate each year in VED (road tax).
+The car could conceivably reach and breach the £40,000 mark if you go for top-spec GT Premium trim and add lots of options, though.
+If you’re one of the few people to configure a 5008 to be this expensive, you'll need to add the luxury car surcharge to the annual tax bill in years two to six.

 Peugeot’s three-year/60,000-mile warranty is distinctly average.
 With Hyundai, Kia, Toyota, BMW and Mercedes all offering more generous guarantees, it’s high time other manufacturers caught up.

 Peugeot offers fixed-price servicing packages lasting for three, four or five years, that are fairly priced at around £15 a month.